The programme aims to:

 Why study this course

-The English Department of the University of Birmingham is one of the leading centres for the study of Corpus Linguistics in Britain.
+The Department English Language and Applied Linguistics at the University of Birmingham is one of the leading centres for the study of Corpus Linguistics in Britain.
 In the 1980s and 1990s it was the home of the Cobuild project, under the direction of Professor John Sinclair.
 This project led to the publication of the famous Cobuild dictionaries and grammars which are widely used today in English Language Teaching.

-More recently, the university has established the first (in Britain) Chair in Corpus Linguistics, occupied since June 2000 by Professor Wolfgang Teubert.
-Professor Teubert is the director of a number of projects in multilingual corpus research, including the EU-funded Concerted Action TELRI (Trans-European Language Resources Infrastructure).
-The English Department today offers expertise in the use of corpora in various fields, such as English language teaching, translation, lexicography, historical linguistics, literature, grammar, forensic linguistics, language processing, psycholinguistics and discourse analysis.
+Members of staff in the Department offer expertise in the use of corpora in various fields, such as English language teaching, translation, lexicography, historical linguistics, literature, grammar, forensic linguistics, language processing, psycholinguistics and discourse analysis.
 The Departments of German and Italian also have interests in corpora.
 Other Schools in the university, notably Computer Science and Engineering, also offer expertise in computational linguistics and natural language processing.

 Students at Birmingham have free access to the 450 million word Bank of English corpus, and to the hardware, software and data resources held at the Centre for Corpus Research.